Top results

 Following Ruth Perry’s death, Ofsted has resolved to inspect schools differently – but has the regulator learned the right lessons?

-At the start of January 2024, it was announced that Ofsted would be suspending its inspections (although not in early years settings, for reasons unclear), pending completion of mental health training for its inspectors.
+At the start of January 2024, Ofsted announced it was suspending its inspections (although not in early years settings, for reasons unclear).
+This was so inspectors could complete mental health training.

 Systemic issues